mountblue/life-skills-track/email-communication.md

 Common feedback point in Emails:

 * Proper name and email signature on Migadu platform.
-* Consistent English - space after comma and full stop, capitalize first character of word.
+* Consistent English - space after comma and full stop, capitalize first character of word in a sentence.
 * Use paragraphs.
 Do not start lines with gap.
 One newline between 2 paragraphs - makes content readable
 * Properly mention the dates in your leaves email.
 * Bullet points used for information.
 Drop the extra fluff.
 Remove all I's in the bullet point section.
 Only in introduction and daily updates emails.